October 14, 2008

 Perhaps the most energy-efficient way to make a 10-ft. cut in a 1-in. plate is with a band saw.
 A simple test was performed in which it took 27.7 seconds to cut through a 1-in. bar, 1 ½ in. thick with a band saw having only a 1-HP motor.
 At this rate, a 10-ft. cut took about 37 minutes, but because of the low power used only about 0.5 kWH.
 There is little other impact from this cut, but of course it is difficult to make intricately shaped precision parts with a band saw.

 At the other extreme is wire EDM cutting, which is good for making precise, intricate parts.
-These are the parameters for a typical EDM setup for cutting 1-in.-thick steel quickly:
+Table 2 lists the parameters for a typical EDM setup, using hard brass wire (65 percent copper, 35 percent zinc), 0.012 in. dia., which is suitable for cutting 1-in.-thick steel quickly:

 |Linear speed||0.25 IPM|